elixir-tools/elixir-tools.nvim/README.md

 # Features

+## Next LS

+> **Note**
+> Next LS is **disabled** by default.
+Once it reaches feature parity with ElixirLS, it will switch to enabled by default.

+> **Note**
+> Next LS integration utilizes `Mix.install/2`, so you must be running Elixir >= 1.12

+> **Note**
+> Next LS creates a `.elixir-tools` directory in your project root.
+You'll want to add that to your gitignore.

+The language server for Elixir that just works. 😎

+You can read more about it at https://www.elixir-tools.dev/next-ls.

+## Credo Language Server

+> **Note**
+> Credo Language Server integration utilizes `Mix.install/2`, so you must be running Elixir >= 1.12

+> **Note**
+> Credo Language Server creates a `.elixir-tools` directory in your project root.
+You'll want to add that to your gitignore.

+- Uses your project's Credo version.
+- Full project diagnostics
+- Code Actions

 ## ElixirLS

 ### Automatic Installation

-When a compatible installation of ELixirLS is not found, you will be prompted to install it.
+When a compatible installation of ElixirLS is not found, you will be prompted to install it.
 The plugin will download the source code to the `.elixir_ls` directory and compile it using the Elixir and OTP versions used by your current project.

 Caveat: This assumes you are developing your project locally (outside of something like Docker) and they will be available.